iampatrickbrinksma/SFS-Custom-Appointment-Booking-Apex-REST-Service/README.md

 Once you deployed the code to your org and adjusted the values in the Apex Class RESTFieldServiceParams use a REST API Client of choice (Workbench or PostMan) to send REST API requests and see the responses.
 See the following sections for an example.

+### Authentication for inner REST callout
+See https://salesforceprofs.com/salesforce-to-salesforce-rest-api-integration/ on how to setup Auth.
+Provider and Named Credentials to be able to call the inner Apex REST Service.
+The Apex Classes RESTGetSlots and RESTScheduleJob include a reference to the Named Credentials name, so update that if needed.

 ### Field Service Routing Settings

 Field Service Settings → Scheduling → Routing, make sure that "Enable Street Level Routing" - to use SLR - is set to true and optionally "Enable Point-to-Point Predictive Routing" - to use P2P - also to true.